The SciBabe is Neither Scientist Nor Babe: She’s Bullshit

 Yvette says chiropractic hasn’t evolved like other areas of medicine and lacks research

 Hold up.
 We may actually agree on something.
 The lack of large scale, peer reviewed, case-controlled studies within our profession is a legitimate issue.
 That’s not to say that research doesn’t exist.
 Websites like chiro.org have vast collections of chiropractic research studies for people to scroll through.
-It is undeniable, however, that the volume of valid data is nowhere near that of our traditional medical counterparts.
+(Click here to read my followup on chiropractic research) It is undeniable, however, that the volume of valid data is nowhere near that of our traditional medical counterparts.

 Contrary to Yvette’s assumptions, it’s not because chiropractors are too busy jerking each other off around the séance table to “science.”
 It’s because quality case-controlled studies are expensive, like really expensive.
 In 2012 alone, the United States spent over $161 billion dollars on medical and health research.
 The majority of that money (53%) came from private industries like pharmaceutical and medical device companies.
 31% of that money was paid for by the federal government, and the additional 16% of that came from other sources like Universities and charitable donations.